 Due to the ceramic particles in Composite-X, it has an abrasive effect on aluminum parts.
 The best equipment would be anodized aluminum or coated aluminum for the resin tanks.
 On the left side is a CNC milled aluminum platform which will have suffer from abrasion and on the right side a anodized aluminum platform which will not.

-In this section you will find a lot of tips, tricks and answers to the most common questions.
+In this section you will find a lot of tips, tricks and answers to the most common questions when 3D-printing composite resins.
 If your question is not answered here, please contact us at email@example.com.

 Does that mean I can’t print with Composite-X on the machines that do not offer anodized platforms / parts?